-The appropriate county Health Department is responsible for:
+The appropriate Florida Health local office is responsible for:

-- Monitoring potential public health problems; - Supervising local public health operations and coordinating all governmental and non-governmental relief agency resources involved in the prevention or control of emergency public health problems; - Coordinating all health and medical services; and - Informing DEM, through the emergency management direction, of degraded public health conditions. - County Health Departments are also responsible for appropriate staffing for special needs shelter per 381.0303 Florida Statutes.
+- Monitoring potential public health problems; - Supervising local public health operations and coordinating all governmental and non-governmental relief agency resources involved in the prevention or control of emergency public health problems; - Coordinating all health and medical services; and - Informing DEM, through the emergency management direction, of degraded public health conditions.

+• Florida Health is also responsible for the appropriate staffing for special needs shelter per 381.0303 Florida Statutes.